-I recently attended a play with my grandchildren.
-It was a delightful stage presentation with bright colored puppets and wonderful music.
+Once, I attended a play with my grandchildren.
+It was a delightful stage presentation with brightly colored puppets and exciting music.

-The central theme was “it’s possible to overcome obstacles if you just keep trying”.
-The main character was born with a physical disability yet was able to succeed.
-One of the characters had a short-term memory problem.
-That is, she had none.
-Even though she was disabled, her assistance to the main character was crucial.
+The central theme was, “You can overcome obstacles if you just keep trying.”
+The main character was born with a disability, yet he succeeded.
+One supporting actress had a short-term memory problem.
+Better said, she had none.
+Even though disabled, her help to the others was crucial.
 Her strength was her determination.

-She asks me repeatedly questions like, “Have we had dinner?” or “Are the doors locked?”
-There is no explaining, I’m going outside to check the mailbox.
-In the few minutes it takes to walk to the mailbox and back, she has begun to worry that she might be alone.
-It might seem funny to a casual observer but think how scary it is for her.
+She repeatedly asks, “Have we had dinner?” or “Are the doors locked?”
+Forget about telling her I’m going outside to check the mail.
+In the short time to walk to the box and back, she’s afraid I’ve left her.
+To a casual observer, it seems odd, but it’s scary for her.

-We help her cope with her disability by answering her questions seriously without laughing.
-We allow her to “save face” as she makes excuses for her silly questions.
-Thankfully, she can still hold a somewhat reasonable conversation.
-In time that might change, and she won’t say silly things.
-She may no longer say anything at all.
+We help her cope with her disability by answering her questions without laughing.
+We allow her to “save face” as she makes excuses for her off-the-wall comments.
+Sometimes, she can still hold a reasonable conversation.
+In time, it might change, and she won’t say silly things — or nothing.

-Unlike the character in the play there won’t be a happy ending on this earth.
-After all, we aren’t puppets.
-We live in a mortal body.
-My mother’s body is failing.
-She can barely stand without assistance which forced her into a wheelchair.
-Her back is bent, and her mind is failing.
-Though her future, and our future, is dim, we have hope in the eternal.
+Unlike the confused character in the play, there won’t be a happy ending.
+We aren’t puppets.
+We live in a mortal body, and I can see my mother’s failing.
+Mom travels in a wheelchair, her back is bent, and she has dementia.
+Her future is dim, but we have hope in the everlasting.
 Paul describes it this way:

 II Corinthians 4:16-18 NASB

-Therefore, we do not lose heart, but though our outer man is decaying, yet our inner man is being renewed day by day.
-For momentary, light affliction is producing for us an eternal weight of glory far beyond all comparison, while we look not at the things which are seen, but at the things which are not seen; for the things which are seen are temporal, but the things which are not seen are eternal.
+So, we do not lose heart, but though our outer man is decaying, yet our inner man is being renewed day by day.
+For momentary, light affliction is producing for us an eternal weight of glory far beyond all comparison, while we look not at the things… seen, but at the things… not seen; for the things… seen are temporal, but the things… not seen are eternal.